 In the interests of full disclosure I have to open this article with the admission that I absolutely love Thailand.
-It was the first country that I visited at the start of my own backpacking adventures over a decade ago and it completely changed my life.
+It was the first country that I visited at the start of my own backpacking adventures over fifteen years ago and it completely changed my life.
 Since then I have never quite been able to pull myself away completely from the land of smiles and have been back on more than one occasion, so okay, I’m a little bit biased!

 But once you have been, you will be too!

 What’s not to love about Thailand?
-Even the name conjures up images of an exotic paradise filled with celebrated pristine beaches, ancient Buddhist temples, mind blowing food and hedonistic fun filled nights.
+Even the name conjures up images of an exotic paradise filled with celebrated pristine beaches and islands, ancient Buddhist temples, mind blowing food and hedonistic fun filled nights.
 Thailand is one of the major travel hubs of South East Asia with millions of visitors, backpackers and tourists through its borders every year and is the epicenter of the famous banana pancake trail, a popular and well worn backpacker destination for decades.

 This enduring appeal has helped this amazing country cement it’s legendary status in the collective backpacker consciousness long ago, and has only recently opened up to the mass tourism market as package tourists have begun to cotton onto its endless charms which means that there is still plenty of room for the independent traveller to have the time of their lives.